NexxtFax/Verus/README.md

 I may update the tool if I feel like it but do not expect any large updates.

 ## How to Use
 Compile this project or just download the pre-compiled version form Releases.
 After that just run the program and type your Wii U IP Address from TCP-Gecko into the text box.
-After that you can use the tool
+After that you can use the tool.

 ## How to Compile
 You need to use Microsoft Visual Studio 2022 to compile Verus.